MR-kartoshki/Rawlands/README.md

 <details> <summary><b>Compatibility</b></summary>

-It works with most biome and worldgen mods.
+This mod works with most biome and worldgen mods.

 If a “Feature order cycle found” error includes this mod, the cause comes from feature ordering conflicts between multiple mods or datapacks.
 This is a Minecraft worldgen limitation and not caused by this mod alone.